rooklift/gohalite2/README.md

 * When at a planet, attack the nearest ship that needs attacking, if there are any...
 * ...otherwise dock if possible.
 * ...otherwise find the nearest planet that *needs help* and go there.
-* Don't dock while there are enemy ships around.
+* The above rules imply: we don't dock while there are enemy ships around (which is suicidal).
 * In 1v1, we sometimes just rush the enemy.

 That's about it - everything else is implementation details.